Superman: Red Son

-Superman: Red Son is a three-issue prestige format comic book mini-series published by DC Comics that was released under their Elseworlds imprint in 2003.
+Superman: Red Son is an American three-issue prestige format comic book mini-series published by DC Comics that was released under their Elseworlds imprint in 2003.
 Author Mark Millar created the comic with the premise "What if Superman had been raised in the Soviet Union?"
 It received critical acclaim and was nominated for the 2004 Eisner Award for best limited series.
 The story mixes alternate versions of DC super-heroes with alternate-reality versions of real political figures such as Joseph Stalin and John F. Kennedy.
 The series spans approximately 1953–2001, save for a futuristic epilogue.

 In Red Son, Superman's rocket ship lands on a Ukrainian collective farm rather than in Kansas.
-As an adult he becomes state-sponsored superhero whose civilian identity is kept a state secret, and who in Soviet radio broadcasts, is described not as fighting for "truth, justice, and the American Way", but as "the Champion of the common worker who fights a never-ending battle for Stalin, socialism, and the international expansion of the Warsaw Pact".
+As an adult he becomes a state-sponsored superhero whose civilian identity is kept a state secret, and who in Soviet radio broadcasts, is described not as fighting for "truth, justice, and the American Way", but as "the Champion of the common worker who fights a never-ending battle for Stalin, socialism, and the international expansion of the Warsaw Pact".

 Publication history

 The ideas that made up the story came together over a long stretch of time.
-Millar said:
+Mark Millar said:

 By 1992, he had already developed many of the plot points:

-Grant Morrison has given interviews about giving Mark Millar the idea of sending Superman back to the past, as was used in the end of Red Son.
+Grant Morrison has given interviews about giving Millar the idea of sending Superman back to the past, as was used in the end of Red Son.

 Certain images from the series are taken from famous comic book covers or panels.
 A splash panel from the first issue references Superman's pose on the cover of Superman #1.
 Another panel showing riots in the U.S. mimics the cover to Action Comics #1, which was the first appearance of Superman.